Crime Scene Investigation

 Forensics

-Forensics is a science that is a lot like a game.
-It involves clues, mysteries and puzzles and helps to solve those mysteries and puzzles with the clues left behind after an event has taken place.
-Forensic science also includes the preservation or reconstruction of things after time has passed.
-You might have seen some of the shows on TV about forensics, like the show CSI, but forensics science is working in the real world and you can see it all around you.
+Forensics is a science that is a lot like a game!
+It involves finding clues, piecing together a puzzle, and solving the mysteries left behind at a crime scene.
+Forensic science includes the preservation and reconstruction of evidence after time has passed.
+You might have seen some of the shows on TV about forensics, like CSI, but what is forensic science really like in the real world?

 One of the oldest forensic science tools is fingerprinting.
 In fact, did you know that every person has a unique set imageof fingerprints?
-No two are alike which makes it possible to prove that someone was in a location, even long after they left.
-After a crime, forensic scientists search the crime scene for fingerprints, lift those fingerprints and then compare them to fingerprints of suspects.
+No two fingerprints are alike!
+After a crime, forensic scientists search the crime scene for fingerprints and compare them to fingerprints of suspects.
 Learn about the history of fingerprinting by reading this article.

-More recently, forensic scientists have been given a new tool - DNA.
+More recently, forensic scientists have been given a new tool - DNA!
 Even better than fingerprints, DNA is easier to find because we can get it from almost anything a person might leave behind.
-Examples are hair, saliva, even tears!
+DNA can be extracted from hair, saliva, and even tears!
 Learn more about DNA by reading this article.

-Computers are also a great place to find clues.
-Not all crimes happen in the physical world, some happen in the virtual world.
-If a computer imageis used to steel or harm another computer, forensic scientists can examine the computer and find evidence to help solve the crime and bring criminals to justice.
+Computers are also a great place to find clues!
+Not all crimes happen in the physical world.
+Some happen in the virtual world!
+If a computer imageis used to steal or harm another computer, forensic scientists can examine the computer and find evidence to help solve the crime and bring criminals to justice.

 Crime Scene Investigation Subjects